microsoft/genaiscript/packages/vscode/README.md

 // this appends text to the prompt
 $`Shorten the following SUMMARY.
 Limit changes to minimum.`

+// you can debug the generation using goo'old logs console.log({ fragment: env.fragment })

 // this is similar to $`SUMMARY: ${env.fragment}`
 // but the variable is appropriately delimited def("SUMMARY", env.fragment)